The 5 Top Day Trips From Atlanta

 sign leading to building entrance of brasstown bald, day trips in georgia

-Lake Lanier should be your top day trip if you’re in the Atlanta area during the warmer months.
-Most of the activities revolve around being in or near the water, so it’s definitely a summer destination.
+Lake Lanier should be your top day trip if you’re in Atlanta during the warmer months.
+Most activities revolve around being in or near the water, so it’s definitely a summer destination.

 Best things to do in Lake Lanier